Admiralty, Hong Kong: History

-The area was developed as a military area by the British military in the 19th century.
-They built the Wellington Barracks, Murray Barracks, Victoria Barracks and Admiralty Dock at the site.
-Following the urbanisation of the north shore of Hong Kong Island, the military area split the urban area.
-The Hong Kong Government tried many times to get the land from the British military to connect the two urban areas, but the military refused.
-It was not until the 1970s that the land was gradually returned to government and changed to commercial buildings and gardens.
+The area was developed as a military site by the British garrison in Hong Kong in the 19th century.
+Under their direction, the Wellington Barracks, Murray Barracks, Victoria Barracks and Admiralty Dock were built at the site.
+Following the urbanisation of the northern shore of Hong Kong Island during the 20th century, the urban area there was split in two by the military site.
+The colonial government of Hong Kong made repeated attempts to acquire the military site to connect the two urban areas, but were rebuffed.
+However, from the 1970s onwards the military site was gradually returned to the colonial government, and several commercial buildings and gardens were built on the site.

-The Admiralty station of the MTR was built on the former site of the Hong Kong dockyards which was built in 1878 and demolished in the 1970s.
+The Admiralty station of the MTR was built on the former site of a dockyard which was built in 1878 and demolished in the 1970s.
 After its completion, the area became increasingly known as Admiralty, rather than Central.

-During the 2014 Hong Kong protests (aka "Umbrella Revolution"), substantial tracts of the area were occupied by suffragists, who dubbed it Umbrella Square.

-Admiralty was also a focal point in the 2019 Hong Kong extradition law protests.
+During the 2014 Hong Kong protests, substantial tracts of the area were occupied by protestors, who dubbed it Umbrella Square.
+Admiralty was also a focal point for protestors during the 2019–2020 Hong Kong protests.